jfischoff/jfischoff.github.io/data/blog/hardest-wont-fix.md

 In the exit probe I look up the value of `@sys_enter_recvfrom[tid]` where `tid` is the thread id.
 I then copy out `args->ret` using the `buf()` builtin and print it.

-> Currently the `buf()` requires the latest version on GitHub which is not yet release but building it from source is easy.
+> Currently the `buf()` requires the latest version of `bpftrace` on GitHub which is not yet release but building it from source is easy.

-Another thing to point out `tracepoint`s arguments require specific names.
+Another thing to point out is `tracepoint`s arguments require specific names.
 I had to lookup the format of `sys_enter_recvfrom` by reading the "format" file in the appropiate `/sys/kernel/debug/tracing/events/` folder.

 ```
 $ cat /sys/kernel/debug/tracing/events/syscalls/sys_enter_recvfrom/format